 That is why I created tipsdotcom.com.
 With this website, it is my sincere hope that I can help people become more fluent with their computers.
 If somebody learns something new from my tips, I’m happy.
 If someone leaves a positive comment at the bottom of one of my articles, that makes my day.
 That is in a nutshell what this website is about.

-I am the proud father of 2 lovely daughters which I love dearly.
+I am the proud father of 2 lovely daughters who I love dearly.
+Currently both are in college and doing pretty well, which makes me both proud and grateful.
 When they were in primary school back in 2006 I met several parents at the school gates with whom I still maintain a solid friendship here today.
-We form a small group of 6 fathers with whom we do a different activity every month.
+We form a small group of 6 fathers and we do a different activity every month.
 Activities we have done so far include: archery, sea-fishing, gliding, skiing, curling, skeet shooting, outdoor swimming in ice-cold water (December) just to name a few.

 My passion for computers came naturally when I was in my teens.
 It began with playing video-games on the Commodore 64 and resulted in my degree in applied informatics and computer science in 1993.

 In my professional life I became a self-employed ICT consultant, working with my own company.
 I took on several projects, including Oracle database management, which also led to my recognition as Certified Oracle Database Associate in 2003.